ankicommunity/ankicommunity-sync-server/README.md

         $ pip install -r src/requirements.txt

-2. Configuration: The config file can be found here: `https://github.com/ankicommunity/anki-sync-server/src/ankisyncd.conf`.
-Copying the config file from `src/ankisyncd.conf` to `src/ankisyncd/ankisyncd.conf` will allow you to configure the server.
-Subsequent commands refer to `/anki-sync-server/src/ankisyncd`.
+2. Copy the default config file ([ankisyncd.conf](src/ankisyncd.conf)) to configure the server using the command below.
+Environment variables can be used instead, see: [ENVVAR configuration overrides](#envvar-configuration-overrides).

+        $ cp src/ankisyncd.conf src/ankisyncd/.

 3. Create user: